iQuantC/Java_Jenkins_CICD/ReadMe.md

 4. Add these tools in the Jenkinsfile for 'jdk' and 'maven'.

 ## Set up SonarQube Analysis with a Container

-Run the command below to create the SonarQube Container (Give it a few minutes to get ready):
+Run the command below to create the SonarQube Container on the same Docker network as Jenkins:
 ```sh
 docker run -d --name sonarqube-dind \
 -e SONAR_ES_BOOTSTRAP_CHECKS_DISABLE=true \